SEPTEMBER HEALTH AND WELLNESS NEWSLETTER

 Anti-aging products are the rage these days, from smoother, wrinkle-free skin, young, healthy hair, to super fit bodies.
 Although we may want to lie back and think ourselves healthier, it doesn’t work that way.
 According to new research, the best way to age beautifully for body and mind, is to do aerobic or cardio and strength training exercises.
 Make anti-aging face creams, smoothies, and mega vitamins secondary to a powerful and consistent body workout.

 If you believe you need to workout 45 minutes a time once a week to stay healthy and youthful, think again.
-The latest research indicates that consistent cardio and strength training workouts are what is required, whether your workout is for 5 minutes everyday or several times a week, or 20- 50 minutes every day or twice a week.
+The latest research indicates that consistent cardio and strength training workouts are what is required, whether your workout is for 5 minutes everyday or several times a week, 20- 50 minutes every day or twice a week.
 Keeping a regular exercise routine is most important.

 Lifting weights and doing weight bearing exercises strengthens the muscles and helps people avoid muscle injuries.
 Some of the well-known and little-known weight bearing exercises include walking, jogging, hiking, dancing, step aerobics, aquarobics, soccer, baseball, basketball, tennis, racquetball, bowling, golf and stair climbing.